11 'How I Met Your Mother' Quotes For Every Romantic Woe You Can Face

 1. "Whenever I'm sad, I stop being sad and be awesome instead." — Barney

-This can be a blanket statement for pretty much any romantic woe.
+This How I Met Your Mother quote can be a blanket statement for pretty much any romantic woe.
 Why dwell on lost love when you have so many opportunities to be awesome?!
+While it's not always easy to just turn off being sad (not to totally therapize him but Barney was concealing a lot of internalized sadness throughout the series), there's nothing wrong with being more awesome, right?

 2. "Because sometimes even if you know how something's going to end, that doesn't mean you can't enjoy the ride." — Ted